tannerlinsley/react-state/README.md

   }
 })
 ```
-##### Using the 'dispatch' prop
+##### Using the dispatcher
-Every connected component receives the 'dispatch' prop.
+Every connected component receives a 'dispatch' prop.
 You can use this 'dispatch' function to update the provider state.
 Just dispatch a function that takes the current state and returns a new version of the state.
 It's very important to make changes using immutability and also include any unchanged parts of the state.
 What you return will replace the entire state!
 ```javascript
 class MyComponent extends Component {
   render () {